The following article is an excerpt from "A Book of Bible Study"

 The book may be downloaded in PDF format by clicking on the “Download” button below.

-Previously, we considered passages from Hebrews 6, Hebrews 10, and 2 Peter 2 which some have used to say that the Bible teaches that a believer can lose their salvation.
+Previously in our study of the eternal security of the Christian believer, we considered passages from Hebrews 6, Hebrews 10, and 2 Peter 2 which some have used to say that the Bible teaches that a believer can lose their salvation.
 However, when we examined each of these Scriptures in the light of the context in which they appear in the Bible, and in the light of the rest of the Scriptures as a whole, we saw that these passages refer to those individuals among professing Christians who will claim to be believers, but who in fact have never been saved.

 In Matthew 7 Jesus described these individuals as false prophets.
 They are those whose profession or claim that they are believers is false.
 In this same passage Jesus also described them as ravenous wolves among His sheep, and as bad trees that cannot bear good fruit.
 In Matthew 13 He described them again as tares among the wheat, which can bear no good fruit.